Skip to Content

 3. In the tree on the left under Workday, click on the Workday Endpoint, drag the endpoint into your Jitterbit operation and drop it on the Web Service Call object in the center of the operation.
 The object is renamed to your Workday endpoint and inherits the endpoint settings.

-Apply the OASIS Web Service Security Plugin
+Apply the OASIS Web Service Security plugin

 The Oasis Web Service Security plugin appends a WSS (http://www.oasis-open.org/committees/tc_home.php?wg_abbrev=wss) security header to a web service request.
 The header includes a UserNameToken element.
 Optionally, the header will also include a Timestamp element.